 Lisa Norwood knows how important HERO is.
 At about 12:20 p.m.
 Dec.
 14, 2007, a car struck and killed her husband while he was cleaning debris from Sabo Street near Almeda Mall.
-Harold Norwood, 44, was a Public Works and Engineering employee.
+Harold Norwood, 44, was a Houston Public Works employee.

-They couldn't bring her husband bak, but their actions parted the clouds enough to hep her get through the dar days an insured that her dignity was preserved.
+They couldn't bring her husband back, but their actions parted the clouds enough to help her get through the hard days and insured that her dignity was preserved.

 "HERO is the best thing they could have done for city employees," Norwood said.
-"When your'e going through something like that, you need someone there to help your.
+"When you're going through something like that, you need someone there to help you.
 You're not thinking clearly about what you need to do.
-So having that help meant so much to me.
+So, having that help meant so much to me.

-HERO contributions helped Lisa pay for immediate needs, to pay off debts, and was the financial burden created by her husband's death.
+HERO contributions helped Lisa pay for immediate needs and to pay off debts.
+The financial burden created by her husband's death.